-Recipient of the Award for Application of Science and Technology for Rural Development - 1979 Born: March 28, 1927
+Recipient of Jamnalal Bajaj Award for Application of Science and Technology for Rural Development-1979

-Born on 28 March, 1927 in a family of farmers at Bordi in Thane district (Maharashtra), Jayant Shamrao Patil received his early education in his native village under the guidance of the late Acharya Bhise, a great Sarvodaya worker.
-His father the late Shamrao Patil was a freedom fighter and constructive worker.
+Born on 28th March 1927 in a family of farmers at Bordi in Thane district (Maharashtra), Shri Jayant Shamrao Patil received his early education in his native village under the guidance of the late Acharya Bhise, a great Sarvodaya worker.
+His father the late Shri Shamrao Patil was a freedom fighter and constructive worker.

-Soon after receiving his Bachelor of Science degree in Agriculture from the College of Agriculture, Pune, Jayant Patilinspired by Acharya Bhise and Swami Anand, a close associate of Mahatma Gandhi, decided to devote himself to the uplift of the Adivasis in Thane district.
-He became a life-member of the Gokhale Education Society and joined as a teacher in the Agricultural Institute, Kosbad Hill (Thane) just then started by Acharya Bhise.
+Soon after receiving his B.Sc. degree in Agriculture from the College of Agriculture, Pune, Shri Jayant Patil inspired by Acharya Bhise and Swami Anand, a close associate of Mahatma Gandhi, decided to devote himself to the uplift of the Adivasis in Thane district.
+He became a life-member of the Gokhale Education Society and joined as a teacher in the Agriultural Institute, Kosbad Hill (Thane) just then started by Acharya Bhise.

-He was awarded the Master of Science (Agriculture) degree of Pune University in First Class in 1960 for his research thesis on improving rice cultivation.
-Jayant Patilis presently working as the Director of the Agricultural Institute.
+He was awarded the M.Sc.
+(Agriculture) degree of Pune University in First Class in 1960 for his research thesis on improving rice cultivation.
+Shri Jayant Patil is presently working as the Director of the Agricultural Institute.
 He has developed it into a full-fledged organisation with three wings: Education, Research and Extension.

-Under a Fulbright Travel Grant, he took the master's degree in Programme Planning in Extension from Kansas State University (U.S.A.) in 1964.
-On his return, he strengthened the extension wing of the Kosbad Institute.
+Under a Fulbright Travel Grant, he took the M.S. degree in Programme Planning in Extension from Kansas State University (U.S.A.) in 1964.
+On his return he strengthened the extension wing of the Kosbad Institute.
 He visited the U.S.A. again in 1967 on an invitation from the American Peace Corps to Vermont State.
 These volunteers came to India to serve weaker sections of the people in the applied nutrition programme.
 During his visit to Australia in 1971, on a lecture tour, he took time off to study the problems of fodder development at the University of Brisbane and the Division of Tropical Pastures of the Council of Scientific and Industrial Research.
 This enabled him to introduce new leguminous fodders, which had made a fodder revolution in tropical Australia, in our country.
 In 1976, the Indian Council of Agricultural Research (ICAR) selected him as a Colombo Plan scholar to study the British agriculture education system.
 After his return he introduced many innovations such as rotational grazing, silage and tree surgery through the Krishi Vigyan Kendra, a training Institute started at Kosbad Hill under the auspices of the ICAR.
-Thus Jayant Patilutilized all these opportunities which he got for going abroad to learn something which could be applied with some modifications to suit local conditions for the benefit of his countrymen.
+Thus he utilized all these opportunities which he got for going abroad to learn something which could be applied with some modifications to suit local conditions for the benefit of his countrymen.